Your search did not match any results.

-Our UNCF Scholars Program offers students from underrepresented minorities the opportunity to launch their career with a world-class internship experience and scholarship funding.
+Our UNCF Scholars Program offers students from underrepresented communities the opportunity to launch their career with a world-class internship experience and scholarship funding.
 We’ve been proudly partnering with UNCF to increase diversity in technology for more than 20 years.
 In that time, we’ve donated over $12M to our shared mission, and hired countless students who have gone on to become extraordinary leaders.

-We offer two different types of programs for students who come from underrepresented minorities in STEM: the Oracle UNCF Corporate Scholars Program and the Oracle Developer Scholars Program.
+We offer two different types of programs for students who come from underrepresented communities in STEM: the Oracle UNCF Corporate Scholars Program and the Oracle Developer Scholars Program.
 Decide which one is best for you based on your career interests!

 Work at the heart of our business in your chosen focus area.
 This program is for aspiring business and technology leaders who are studying fields related to computer science, marketing, HR, business, or maths.

 Learn how to build groundbreaking technologies that can solve the world's most fascinating problems.
 This program is for technical students studying fields related to computer science, computer engineering, or software development.